The King and The Beggar

 It is not easy to collect all the tools you need to be an effective hunter.
 Range weapon, finishing off weapon, fast mount, pack animal etc. This start option was created with two great BannerPage's features in mind: Hunting & Hideouts.
 Those two combined create a great immersive medieval hunting experience.

 You start off with some food and large gang of peasants and specific set of relations, disliked by all faction rulers.
-Will have unique ability to recruit traveling peasants free of charge.
+Peasant Rebellion Leader has unique ability to recruit traveling peasants free of charge.
 PRL can also get free food and free farmers and peasant women in villages.
 None of the faction rulers likes PRL.

 Greatest challenge of them all, you start of with literally nothing.
 New features like begging in towns and working hard farmer work in villages will help you survive and potentially get on your feet.
-Only for those wanting a challenge and masochists alike.
+Only for those wanting a toughest challenge.

 Bandit leader (Commoner)

-This start option was created with great BannerPage "Underground & Undercover Ops" feature in mind.
-To get the player, you, utilizing all what has been offered with this new feature as soon as possible.
-You start off with a considerable cash amount on hand, but you have to use it wisely because your "Honor" is in deep minus too.
-Low honor enables you to do many things like village racketeering and bandit recruiting, but at the same time sets limits and boundaries to many things otherwise normally available.
+This start option was created with great BannerPage "Underground & Undercover Ops" feature in mind to get the player, you, utilizing all what has been offered with this new feature as soon as possible.
+You start off with a considerable cash amount on hand, but you have to use it wisely because your "Honor" is in deep minus.
+Low honor enables you to do many things like village racketeering, collecting protection money and bandit recruiting, but at the same time sets limits and boundaries to many things otherwise normally available.
 So you have to thinker how you'll invest your starting gold and not just throw it away.
 Building a Hidden Base and hiring gang officers or at least building a Hideout is strongly advised.
 You also get a small bandit gang and Necromicon (looting book) to start with.